-Those who are bereft of the courage and ability to think above their sectarian prejudices and limited personal idiosyncrasies are surely not capable of responding to this call.
-But those who can dedicate themselves to a cause after considering and approving its fundamental ideals and objectives should consider our message seriously.
-It is incumbent upon them to judge our standpoint and efforts candidly and with an open mind.
-And if they find it based on truth and sincerity, co-operate with us wholeheartedly and with full determination, in any case, we, in our humble way, have taken a leap and are determined to march forward in our mission:
+Those who are bereft of the courage and ability to think above their sectarian prejudices and limited personal dioxnerasies are surely not capable of responding to this all.
+But those who can dedicate themselves to a cause the considering and approving its fundamental ideals and objectives should consider our message seriously.
+It is mumbent upon them to judge our standpoint and efforts and tilly and with an open mind.
+And if they find it based truth and sincerity, co-operate with us wholeheartedly with full determination, in any case, we, in our himble way, have taken a leap and are determined to much forward in our mission: